I. Introduction to Research Sources

 Before 1953, rulings were titled I.T. (income tax) or E.T. (employment tax) rulings or various other names such as O.D. (office decisions).
 Since 1953 they have been called Revenue Rulings and numbered chronologically preceded by the year of issuance.

-Revenue Rulings are published in full in Tax Notes (Tax Collection KF6284 .T37 & online in Bloomberg Law and Lexis Advance).
+Revenue Rulings are published in full in Tax Notes (Tax Collection KF6284 .T37 & online in Lexis Advance).

 b.
 Revenue Procedures are IRS pronouncements that address internal practice and procedure, such as describing how to request a ruling; listing requirements of how to qualify as a Subchapter S corporation; or what depreciation methods are acceptable.